HY-Yap/hcibs-sportsfiesta/README.md

 - **Editing Matches**

   - Unlike admins, scorekeepers can only edit matches allocated to them
-  - Hence, except for those editing the website, everyone else helping should be using scorekeeper
+  - Hence, except for those editing the website, everyone else helping should be using scorekeeper emails

 - **How To Allocate Scorekeepers**